jessepav/libgdx-wiki-old/Table.md

 ### Expand

-To make the logical table take up the entire size of the table widget, TableLayout needs to be told which cells will receive the extra space.
+To make the logical table take up the entire size of the table widget, TableLayout needs to be told which **cells will receive the extra space**.

 ```java
     table.add(nameLabel).expandX();